The Complete Guide To The Fish River Canyon

 Secondly, part of staying adequately hydrated will mean that you will probably need to pee at least two to three times a day.
 All you need to do if you need to pee is slowly move to the back of the group and find a large rock or bush that you can hide behind and do the necessary.
 Just remember that you need to keep an eye out for another hiking group approaching from the rear, so to speak.
 You do not want to be caught with your pants down and mid-stream when another group comes around the bend.

 And what are you supposed to do with the toilet paper, I hear you ask?
 The simplest answer to that is please do not just leave it lying on the ground.
-That is a no no. It is recommended that you burn it on the spot.
-If you are not able to burn it, the next best thing is to bury it.
-Make sure that your little spade is handy because you need to bury it properly and not just throw sand over it.
+That is a no no. It is recommended that you bury it.
+Make sure that your little spade (or you can use your hand) is handy because you need to bury it properly and not just throw sand over it.
 The ground can be quite hard in places and will require more than just your hand to be able to dig a hole.
 A depth of at least 10 cm is recommended.

 A handy tip at the overnight campsites is to say to the guys that their toilet and washing facilities are located upstream and the ladies’ toilets and washing facilities are located downstream.
 So if you were to accidentally happen upon a fellow hiker soaping their unmentionables, they will at least be the same sex.